thomasbad/CommonPCLock/README.md

 # CommonPCLock
-Tools to hide Common PC with Windows 10's  settings app, control panel and windows store hidden from users
+A simple tool I created as a tools to hide Common PC's settings app, control panel and windows store hidden from users.
+Only tested on Windows 10